10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Bolivia is South America's cheapest country.
 Budget travelers can live comfortably on $25-35 USD per day.

 La Paz isn't pretty in the conventional sense.
-It's dense, chaotic, and at an altitude that makes your heart work overtime just standing still.
-But it's also the most genuinely unique city in South America — a place where cable cars cross canyons, wrestlers wear bowler hats, and your entire day costs less than a single dinner in most capitals.
+It's dense, chaotic, and sits at an altitude that makes your heart work overtime just standing still — the same thin-air intensity that defines other high-altitude mountain capitals on the far side of the world.
+But it's also the most genuinely unique city in South America — a place where cable cars cross canyons, wrestlers wear bowler hats, and an entire day costs less than a single dinner in most capitals.